cyrilletuzi/angular-eslint-injection-context/README.md

 > Is typed linting required?

 [Typed linting](https://typescript-eslint.io/getting-started/typed-linting) is not required for now, but it could change in the future as some cases may require it.

+> What difference with `@angular-eslint/no-implicit-take-until-destroyed`?

+The Angular ESLint rule for `takeUntilDestroyed()` was the inspiration for all the rules in this package.
+The `angular-eslint-injection-context/take-until-destroyed-in-injection-context` version here is more accurate because it checks a lot more cases.

+But they serve the same purpose, so it is not recommended to enable both of them at the same time.
+It is *not* enabled by default in Angular ESLint recommended preset; it *is* enabled by default in the recommended preset here.

 > Can I check a custom function?